victorclaessen/home-assistant.io/source/_integrations/mqtt.markdown

 MQTT state updates are often repeated frequently, even when there are no actual changes.
 It is up to the MQTT subscriber to determine whether a status update was received.
 If the latest update was missed, it might take some time before the next one arrives.
 If a retained payload exists at the broker, that value will be replayed first, but it will be an update of a previous last state.
 As a result, MQTT devices often continuously generate numerous state updates.

-For MQTT [sensor](/integrations/sensor.mqtt/) and [binary sensor](/integrations/binary_sensor.mqtt/) entities the `last_report` option can be set on the entities config to enable state writes even when there is no state or attribute change.
+For MQTT [sensor](/integrations/sensor.mqtt/) and [binary sensor](/integrations/binary_sensor.mqtt/) entities the `enable_state_write_suppression` option can be set to `false` on the entities config to enable state writes even when there is no state or attribute change.

 ## Using Templates